 It's an unfortunate family indeed that can't eventually get past upsetting details and disagreements - even though some of those disagreements may be, at the time they arise, true mountains rather than molehills.

 There was no thought of not seeing my mother and sisters before my operation.
-The last-minute plane ticket cost me a scandalous $830 for a trip that has the passengers in the air for all of 75 minutes, but I paid the money and went for a visit over the weekend of July 24.
+The last–minute plane ticket cost me a scandalous $830 for a trip that had the passengers in the air for all of 75 minutes, but I paid the money and went for a visit over the weekend of July 24.

 I'll never be sorry I did.
 We talked very little about my disease or the coming surgery, and I found myself grateful for that.
 Instead, we did a lot of talking about other (mainly family) matters, a lot of comforting eating, and some sightseeing.